markusmoenig/Eldiron/docs/docs/creator/tools/blocks.md

 The **Block Tool** (keyboard shortcut **`B`**) builds 3D regions from modular block stamps.

-Use it for fast dungeon, house, corridor, room, and blockout construction when you want editable 3D Geometry Objects without writing a Builder Graph.
+Use it for fast dungeon, house, corridor, room, and blockout construction that produces editable 3D Geometry Objects.

 ## What It Does